circy9/storage-test/azure/rook-ceph/README.md

 Now you can use storage class `rook-cephfs` in your applications to provision persistent volumes.
 This section contains a simple example of using `rook-cephfs` in a Nginx pod, and testing storage performance using various tools.

-### Step 3.1: Use filesystem via a simple Nginx pod
+### Step 3.1: Use filesystem via a simple `nginx` pod

-Create a pod running Nginx with a 5GB PV mounted to /mnt/rook-cephfs.
+Create a pod running `nginx` with a 5GB PV mounted to /mnt/rook-cephfs.

 ```
 kubectl apply -f examples/nginx.yaml